FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 61.Write a program in C++ to find the third angle of a triangle.

 ### 62.Write a program in C++ to calculate the volume of a sphere.

+### 63. Write a program in Python to find the third angle of a triangle.